 The x in TEDx refers to independently organized TED events, an initiative that started in 2008 to bring TED-like gatherings to smaller communities — like Santa Cruz.
-These events — 1,500 of them scheduled all over the world so far in 2015 — spark conversation and connection in the spirit of ideas worth spreading.
+These events—scheduled all over the world—spark conversation and connection in the spirit of ideas worth spreading.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These self-organized events are branded TEDx and are subject to certain rules and regulations.

 Our Mission & Purpose